vendia/blog/posts/2022-06-24-increase-transparency-in-real-estate-transactions-with-blockchain.md

 ---
-title: 'How to Increase Transparency in Real Estate Transactions Using Blockchain and Vendia Share'
+title: 'How to increase transparency in real estate transactions using blockchain and Vendia Share'
 description: 'Learn how Vendia Share makes real estate transactions and multi-party data interactions secure, traceable, transparent, and real time with a shared, single source of truth via serverless blockchain!'
 date: '2022-06-24'
 authors: